MrEddX/docs.chatrix.one/docs/account/registration.en.md

      At the moment, account registration, through the registration form and applications, is temporarily **suspended**!
 This is done in order to protect the service from bots and unscrupulous users creating multiple invalid spam profiles, which negatively affects the overall user experience. -->

+!!! info "Information"

+     After successful registration, you will receive a system message to welcome you to the **Chatrix.One** server.
+     In cases where the account is suspected to be a **Bot**, you will see a new system message prompting you to answer a question.
+This is done to protect the service.

 ## Example templates when registering an account

 To get registration in **Chatrix.One** it is not necessary to use any of the mentioned templates.
 It is enough to send a request in free text to an administrator.
 The important thing is to write the username you would like to use and whether you want to be included in a **Shared Roster Group** group.
 Two templates are available for your convenience.
 One for email and one for **XMPP** messages.